ProYJ92/BPE-Lab_CFD/README.md

 ## i18n automation

-The `i18n_full.yml` workflow runs only on pushes to the `main` branch and explicitly ignores branches under `i18n/**`.
-The underlying script is invoked with the `--skip-if-no-diff` flag so it will exit early when no HTML or Markdown files have changed, printing a message that the update was skipped.
-Pull requests titled "♻️ i18n JSON 업데이트" are opened automatically whenever new translation files are committed.
+* The `i18n_full.yml` workflow runs on pushes to `main` and ignores branches matching `i18n/**`.
+* The translation script exits early when no HTML or Markdown files changed thanks to the `--skip-if-no-diff` flag.
+* Bot commits open pull requests titled "♻️ i18n JSON 업데이트" whenever new translation files are added.